D4ttatraya/d4ttatraya.github.io/_posts/2017-7-20-Getting-Started.md

 **Google Search Indexing**
 **Comment Section**

 I hope someone will find this helpful.
-Start writing your blogs and host them on ypur own site, good luck!
+Start writing your blogs and host them on your own site, good luck!

 *Don't forget to leave your feedbacks, suggestions in comments below.*